Symmetry Breaking and Spatiotemporal Pattern Formation in Photonic Time Crystals: Discussion

 \section{Discussion}

-Summing up, we investigated the long term behavior of a photonic time crystal with a generic Kerr nonlinearity.
+We investigated the long term behavior of a photonic time crystal with a generic Kerr nonlinearity.
 We have shown that the initially exponential growth of unstable gap modes in these systems heralds the transition to a new symmetry breaking steady state.
 In this state, the field configuration is a standing wave lattice, where the lattice spacing is determined by the resonant wavenumber $q^{*}$, fulfilling the resonance condition $\Omega=cq^{*}$.
+The predicted PTC steady state exhibits subharmonic response, and breaks the discrete time translation symmetry of the periodic modulation.
+This is a common feature of many types of parametrically driven nonlinear waves \citep{zakharov1975spin_wave_turbulence,edwards1994_faraday_waves}, as it has been pointed out in recent literature on time crystals \citep{yao2017discrete_classical_time_crystals,else2020discrete_time_crystals,zaletel2023colloquium_time_crystals}.
+Thus the nonlinear PTC exhibits discrete dissipative time crystalline behavior in the sense of a phase of matter \citep{zaletel2023colloquium_time_crystals}.

 The breaking of continuous spatial translation symmetry is accompanied by the appearance of soft Goldstone-like modes, which consist of propagating, wavelike lattice distortions, similar to phonons in a crystal lattice.
 In addition, gapped modes that correspond to amplitude oscillations of the electric field emerge.
 The dispersions of these emergent modes depend on the driving strength, which opens the possibility to use nonlinear PTCs in the symmetry broken state as tunable metamaterials.
 We also investigated the behavior of nonlinear PTCs in two spatial dimensions, and showed that the electric fields self-organize to stripe patterns that break the translational, and rotational symmetries of the system.
 This behavior could help to create controllable, spatially structured high intensity electric fields.

-Furthermore, the predicted steady state exhibits subharmonic response, and breaks the discrete time translation symmetry of the periodic modulation.
-This is a common feature of many types of parametrically driven nonlinear waves \citep{zakharov1975spin_wave_turbulence,edwards1994_faraday_waves}, as it has been pointed out in recent literature on time crystals \citep{yao2017discrete_classical_time_crystals,else2020discrete_time_crystals,zaletel2023colloquium_time_crystals}.
-Thus the nonlinear PTC exhibits discrete time crystalline behavior in the sense of a phase of matter \citep{zaletel2023colloquium_time_crystals}.
+Goldstone-like and gapped modes as the ones predicted here can be expected to exist in other parametrically driven, spatially extended classical and quantum systems.
+Apart from Faraday waves in classical liquids, where collective behavior has been observed \citep{domino2016faraday_elastic_metamaterial_goldstone,kucher2023_faraday_collective_goldstone_trains}, important candidates are discrete space-time crystals in trapped BECs \citep{smits2018observation_space_time_crystal_cold_atoms,liao2019_theory1_space_time_crystal_cold_atoms,smits2020_theory_exp_3_space_time_crystal_cold_atoms,smits2021_theory2_space_time_crystal_cold_atoms,stehouwer2021_theory4_space_time_crystal_cold_atoms}.